RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 example-workflow
 ================

-A detailed step by step tutorial is available at: :ref:`example-workflow <example-workflow>`.
+A detailed step by step tutorial is available at: :ref:`example-workflow <Example-workflow>`.

 extended-workflow
 =================

 We also provide an extended workflow containing a preprocessing step, starting with fastq files.
-A detailed step by step tutorial is available at: :ref:`extended-workflow <extended-workflow>`.
+A detailed step by step tutorial is available at: :ref:`extended-workflow <Extended-workflow>`.

 References
 ==========